 Unfortunately, we cannot accommodate these requests due to staffing requirements.

-Are housing charges included in my program’s cost?
+Are housing charges included in the BIOS cost?

 No, housing charges are not included.
-Housing costs total $150.00 for the program.
-Charges for your housing will be posted to your billing statement by the College of Science along with your program fees.
+Housing costs total $150.00 for BIOS.
+Charges for your housing will be posted to your billing statement by the Biological Sciences department along with your BIOS fees.

-What should I bring with me to campus for my program?
+What should I bring with me to campus for BIOS?

-If you will not remain on campus after your program concludes, just bring what you need for the week.
-If you choose to stay on campus after your program concludes, you are welcome to bring all of your belongings that you will need for the semester.
-Be sure to remember bed and bath linens, as linens are not provided for the program.
-It is recommended that you move all your belongings into the room you are assigned to for your program—don’t leave belongings in your vehicle.
-Alternatively, bring just what you need for your program and make arrangements to move the rest of your items to campus at a later date, if possible.
+If you will not remain on campus after BIOS concludes, just bring what you need for the week.
+If you choose to stay on campus after BIOS concludes, you are welcome to bring all of your belongings that you will need for the semester.
+Be sure to remember bed and bath linens, as linens are not provided for BIOS.
+It is recommended that you move all your belongings into the room you are assigned to for BIOS—don’t leave belongings in your vehicle.
+Alternatively, bring just what you need for BIOS and make arrangements to move the rest of your items to campus at a later date, if possible.

-Does my attendance at a science program have an effect on my application or placement in the Science Residential College?
+Does my attendance at BIOS have an effect on my application or placement in the Science Residential College?

 No, it does not.

-May I remain on campus after my program concludes?
+May I remain on campus after BIOS concludes?

-Only those students that stayed on campus for their program and have a fall 2014 housing assignment may stay on campus after programs conclude.
-The cost is $26.25 per night (total rounded to the nearest dollar), beginning when you receive your room key.
-You will automatically be approved to move into your fall assignment on August 15, 2014 (only if you stayed on campus for your science program).
+Only those students that stayed on campus for BIOS and have a fall 2014 housing assignment may stay on campus after BIOS concludes.
+The cost is $131.00 ($26.23 per night for 5 nights, total rounded to the nearest dollar), beginning when you receive your room key.
+You will automatically be approved to move into your fall assignment on August 15, 2014.
 You will need to relocate to your fall assignment by 5 p.m. on August 15.
 Once you check in to your fall assignment you are checked in for the semester and you cannot return your key and check in again at a later date.
 You are not required to remain on campus, but you will be charged nightly through August 20, 2014.

-I live in Evangeline Hall or Highland Hall for fall 2014 and plan on remaining on campus after my program concludes.
-May I live in my fall assignment for the program?
+I live in Evangeline Hall or Highland Hall for fall 2014 and plan on remaining on campus after BIOS concludes.
+May I live in my fall assignment for BIOS?

 Absolutely.
 You will automatically be placed in your fall assignment if you live in either building.
-We will assume you are remaining on campus after your program concludes and charges will apply.
-On August 15 after your program concludes please proceed to the Evangeline front desk to return your key from your program and to officially check-in for the semester.
+We will assume you are remaining on campus after BIOS concludes and charges will apply.
+On August 15 after BIOS concludes please proceed to the Evangeline front desk to return your key from BIOS and to officially check in for the semester.

-If you do not want to remain on campus after your program concludes, please notify Residential Life (firstname.lastname@example.org, 225-578-4441).
-Your name will not be added to the pre-approved arrival list for August 15 and you will not be placed in your fall assignment for the program.
+If you do not want to remain on campus after BIOS concludes, please notify Residential Life (email@example.com, 225-578-4441).
+Your name will not be added to the pre-approved arrival list for August 15 and you will not be placed in your fall assignment for BIOS.
 You must remove all of your belongings from your room and turn in your key on August 15.
-You will be able to check in for the semester on move-in day, August 20, 2014.
+You will be able to check in for the semester on Move-In Day, August 20, 2014.

-I live in Evangeline or Highland Hall for the fall and will be placed there for my program.
+I live in Evangeline or Highland Hall for the fall and will be placed there for BIOS.
 Can I request a roommate?

-Participants living in his/her fall assignment for a program cannot request a roommate unless the request is for someone living in that room in the fall as well (which we will do automatically).
-This is for the safety and security of your belongings (we will clean all empty spaces after the programs conclude and would rather not enter a room filled with belongings).
+Participants living in his/her fall assignment for BIOS cannot request a roommate unless the request is for someone living in that room in the fall as well (which we will do automatically).
+This is for the safety and security of your belongings (we will clean all empty spaces after BIOS concludes and would rather not enter a room filled with belongings).

-I will be living on campus in the fall and do not plan on staying on campus after my program concludes.
+I will be living on campus in the fall and do not plan on staying on campus after BIOS concludes.
 Do I need to do anything?

-Please let Residential Life know (email@example.com, 225-578-4441).
+Please let Residential Life know (firstname.lastname@example.org, 225-578-4441).
 Your name will not be added to the pre-approved early arrival list for August 15.
-Please note if you are living in Evangeline or Highland Hall, you will not be placed in your fall assignment for the program and will be placed elsewhere in the building.
-You will be able to check in for the semester on move-in day, August 20, 2014.
+Please note if you are living in Evangeline or Highland Hall, you will not be placed in your fall assignment for BIOS and will be placed elsewhere in the building.
+You will be able to check in for the semester on Move-In Day, August 20, 2014.

-I will be living on campus in the fall, but did not stay on campus for my program.
+I will be living on campus in the fall, but did not stay on campus for BIOS.
 When is the earliest I can check in to my fall assignment?

-You will not be permitted to check-in to your assignment until Thursday, August 20, 2014, unless you are granted early arrival status by a campus department/organization (such as Tiger Band, ROTC, Sorority Recruitment, etc.).
+You will not be permitted to check-in to your assignment until Move-In Day on Wednesday, August 20, 2014, unless you are granted early arrival status by a campus department/organization (such as Tiger Band, ROTC, Sorority Recruitment, etc.).

-The following FAQs are for those students that are approved to remain on campus (per the above conditions) once the science programs conclude for one reason or another.
+The following FAQs are for those students that are approved to remain on campus (per the above conditions) once BIOS concludes for one reason or another.

-I live in Evangeline or Highland Hall for the fall and stayed there for my science program.
-Do I need to do anything when my science program ends?
+I live in Evangeline or Highland Hall for the fall and stayed there for BIOS.
+Do I need to do anything when BIOS ends?

-I am staying on campus after my science program and I live in a building other than Evangeline or Highland.
+I am staying on campus after BIOS and I live in a building other than Evangeline or Highland.
 Where do I check in?

 Is there a cost to stay on campus as an early arrival?